 Median S&P 500 Stock Short Interest as % of Market Capitalization

-Median S&P 500 Stock Short Interest as % of Market Capitalization Short interest in the S&P 500 remains elevated.
-Risk appetite is holding up, but investors are keeping their guard up—using shorts more as a hedge than a sign of fear.
+Median S&P 500 Stock Short Interest as % of Market Capitalization Short interest for the median S&P 500 stock remains elevated, climbing to 2.7%.
+The rise, though, appears driven more by hedging activity than by outright fear or speculative panic.
 Image: Goldman Sachs Global Investment Research

 Performance – % of S&P 500 Stocks Outperforming the Benchmark by Year